lwouis/fat-drive-sorter/docs/Introduction.md

 ## Features

-* Enforce raw file order on your FAT drives
+* Enforce raw file order on your FAT drives (FAT12, FAT16, FAT32 and exFAT)
 * See the current raw file order
 * Customize the sort order
 * Only sort a specific directory